Morgan-Leon/yanivefraim.github.io/_posts/2015-05-27-be-ready-for-angular2-today-part1.markdown

 I summed it up to three steps, from the most important and complicated to the easiest:

 1. Use Component based Architecture
-2. Write Angular 1.x in ES6/Typescript
+2. Write Angular 1.x using ES6/Typescript
 3. Use the "new router"

 In this post (part 1) I will be focusing on the first bullet, "Use Component based Architecture".